sparkplug619/esp32_xiaomi_m365/README.md

 Sample Project for decoding serial bus data on a Xiaomi M365 Scooter on Espressif ESP32:
 - Supports one or two 0.96" 128x64 SSD1306 based OLED screen(s) (SSD1351/128x128 Color OLED support to follow)
 - Display connectivity via i2c or spi (spi preffered as it's way faster)
-- ESP8266 has a bug (see issues) and currently i'm using preferences class to store settings which is not available for ESP8266 (wrapper for nvram would be needed)
 - Firmwareupdates can be done over WiFi using ArduinoOTA
+- Connects to known WiFi Networks or opens it's own SSID in AP Mode
 - optional Telnet Servers for debugging
 - Config Menu for changing scooter & esp settings
 - Supports different Screen Languages, Miles/Kilometers, Wheel Sizes, 10/12s batteries
-- use Throttle in stopped mode to Swipe through different screens
-- press Throttle and Brake at the same time while not moving to enter menu -> throttle navigates, brake selects/changes items
+- Alerts for Low Battery, ESC, BMS Temperature, Cell-Voltage Monitoring,...

+This code also runs on ESP8266, but has a bug (see issues) and currently i'm using preferences class to store settings which is not available for ESP8266 (wrapper for nvram would be needed).
+I'm not gonna fix the esp8266 bug or develop any new features for it, so if you want u can fix the bugs, i'm happy to merge your PR.

-# Done/Details
+# Details
-- WiFi Auto Connect to known SSIDs or AP-Mode & Telnet with Timeouts to auto-turnoff Telnet/WiFi
-- Firmwareupdates (of ESP Device, not the scooter) over WiFi
 - Telnet on Port 36523 with different Screens
 - Telnet on Port 36524 with raw byte dump from M365 Bus ("read only")
 - Telnet on Port 36525 with packet decode/dump from M365 Bus ("read only")
 - M365 Serial Receiver and Packet decoder into Array per Address
 - M365 Data Requestor obey the M365 Bus Timing, does not interfere with Xiaomi's Firmware-Flash process, but can be disabled in the menu (ESP Bus Mode Passive)
-- Data Requestor internally allows subscription (via bit-fields) to predefined groups of data (e.g. OLED display only needs Cell-Voltage Data when it's displayed).
+- Data Requestor internally allows subscription to predefined groups of data (e.g. OLED display only needs Cell-Voltage Data when it's displayed) to reduce requested data and therefore get a higher update rate on the interesting data fields.
 - Internal Timers/Counters for debugging Receiver/Requestor & Oled-Draw/Transfer Durations - see Telnet/36523 Statistics Screen
-- Display Shows LED/Light Status (to recognize accidental switched on Light @ noon while switching normal/eco mode)
-- Display Eco/Normal Mode Status (and shows Batt-Percent, so the original Status LEDs on the head unit are not needed
 - Different Screens for Drive/Stop/Charge/Error/Firmwareupgrade/Locked State/Timeout-Screen
-	- Charge Screen also shows Cell Voltages (if using single-display use throttle to switch to cellvoltage screen)
 - Alerts: Background Task ("Housekeeper") periodically requests additional data from M365 and validates against tresholds (set in configmenu), shows alert-popup and increases alert-counters
+- Popups on screen if alerts occur, alert-counters in data screens when stopped
+- Scooter can be locked/unlocked/switched off from config-menu
+- Custom Screens for
+	- Driving
+	- "Stopped" - multiple Data screens when not moving (swipe through them using throttle)
+	- "Charging" - in single-screen configuration multiple screens while charging (swipe through them using throttle)
+	- Config Menu (push Brake & Throttle at the same time to enter, select items using throttle, change/enter using brake)
+ 	- "LOCKED" screen mode when scooter has been locked

 # Todos
+ - fix: cmd_beep does not work
- - fix - data-requestor timing currently causes ~10% crc errors on m365 bus
+ - fix: data-requestor timing currently causes ~10% crc errors on m365 bus
- - OLED: Add Popup Messages for Events (e.g. Scooter Error, Temp, BMS CellVoltage variations > treshold, WLAN/BLE On/Off, Client Connected,...)
- - "LOCKED" screen mode when scooter has been locked
  - add display-sleeptimer - x seconds after last event (gas/brake/throttle/speed/chargerun-plug/telnet/AP-Client Connection & speed = 0)
- - advanced thief/lock protection
  - fix speed for int16 overflow in m/h -> faster than 31.7 -> overflow

-# further Ideas & Visions:
- - add Scooter-Flashing Protection (so no one can flash broken firmware to your scooter while waiting at a red traffic light
- - advanced trip computer (which keeps trip-totals/averages between 2 charge cycles or 2 times with the same available SSID (leaving/coming home)
- - MQTT Logging of Trip-Summary Data
- - Navigation Arrow Display e.g. with Komoot (https://github.com/komoot/BLEConnect)
+ - add trip computer
+ - add navigation code
+ - add flashprotetection function

 # Telnet / Debugging Interface
  - Telemetrie Screen shows decoded known values: Batt Voltage, Current, Speed,...
  - Statistics Screen dumps some internal counters, e.g. Packet Counters, CRC Files, Timing,...